jruizcabrejos/jruizcabrejos/content/post/playing-with-colors-20241222/index.md

 As a kid, whenever I had different colors of paint or colored modelling clay [(PLAY-DOH®)](https://www.thatsatrademark.com/blog/play-doh-scent) on my hands, I would inevitably end up mixing all of them in an attempt to make this imaginary "super" color.

-The result would always end up being the same: An ugly grey-ish dark mud color—the kind you get from such a mix.
+The result would always end up being the same: An ugly grey-ish dark mud color, the kind you get from such a mix.

 <img src="./greymud.png" alt="Favicon">
 <figcaption>Figure 1.
 Attempt at recreating the mud-like color I remember as a kid by overlaying transparent backgrounds of different color.</figcaption>